mourendxu/TD-OpenCV3TOP/README.md

 - I use the RGBA channels of the subsequent pixels to keep (x, y, width, height) of the detected face, in the order that they have been detected.

-- There is a Sanity Check toggle that let's you see exactly what the detector seems.
+- There is a Sanity Check toggle that let's you see exactly what the detector sees.

 Please check Greg Finger's demo Touchdesigner project to see how to use this C++ TOP.
 AGAIN, you WILL NEED a Commercial or Pro license.